 Ono no Komachi (小野 小町, c.
 825 – c.
 900) was a famous Japanese waka poet.
-She was known as one of the six best waka poets of her time, the early Heian period.
-According to legend she was extraordinary beautiful and due to her, the term Komachi is now used in Japan to describe women of similar endowment.
-She also accounts as one of the Thirty-Six Immortals of Poetry (三十六歌仙 Sanjūrokkasen), who are a group of prestigious Japanese poets from the Asuka, Nara, and Heian periods.
+She was known as one of the six most prominent waka poets of her time, during the early Heian period.
+According to legend she was extraordinary beautiful and due to her astonishing beauty, the term Komachi is now used in Japan to describe women of similar endowment.
+She also accounts as one of the Thirty-Six Immortals of Poetry (三十六歌仙 – Sanjūrokkasen), who are a group of prestigious Japanese poets from the Asuka, Nara, and Heian periods.

 Waka (和歌) is a form of classic Japanese poetry and literature.
 Waka is written distinctly in Japanese and was written in similar style to Chinese poetry of the time.
 Other notable Waka poets included Kakinomoto no Hitomaro, Yamabe no Akahito, and Otomo no Yakamochi.
 The term Waka used originally written as 倭歌 or 大和歌 but the spelling changed to 和歌 in recent times.